 For one core and without using SIMD vector instructions, determine the following about your machine.
-In (g)-(h), make sure to use the correct floating-point instruction (not the one from x87 in case you have an Intel processor) and provide the reference where you found the latency and throughput information.
+In (g)-(j), make sure to use the correct floating-point instruction.
+Be careful not to choose one from the x87 instruction set in case you have an x86 processor.
+Provide the reference where you found the latency and throughput information.

-- (f) Maximum theoretical floating-point peak performance in flops/cycle. - (g) Latency [cycles], throughput [ops/cycle] and instruction name for both double- and single-precision floating-point multiplication. - (h) Latency [cycles], throughput [ops/cycle] and instruction name for both double- and single-precision square root. - (i) Latency [cycles], throughput [ops/cycle] and instruction name for double-precision ceiling operation, i.e., the operation that rounds a floating-point number up to an integer-valued floating-point.
+- (g) Maximum theoretical floating-point peak performance in flops/cycle. - (h) Latency [cycles], throughput [ops/cycle] and instruction name for both double- and single-precision floating-point multiplication. - (i) Latency [cycles], throughput [ops/cycle] and instruction name for both double- and single-precision square root operation. - (j) Latency [cycles], throughput [ops/cycle] and instruction name for both double- and single-precision division operation.